chindraba-ga/dash_proj_01/CONTRIBUTING.md

 ## Using the project locally

-At any stage you find this project in feel free to copy and use what you find within the scope of the [license][LMD] applied to this project.
+At any stage you find this project in feel free to copy and use what you find within the scope of the [license](./LICENSE.md) applied to this project.

 [TOP](#contents)